bobbae/gcp/gcs/GCS_vs_GCSFUSE.md

 # Unscientific benchmark to show performance of gcsfuse vs. gcs.

+## What is GCSFUSE

+[GCSFUSE](https://cloud.google.com/storage/docs/gcs-fuse) allows you to mount GCS buckets as file systems on Linux or MacOS.
+It is [Open Source](https://github.com/GoogleCloudPlatform/gcsfuse).

+[This](https://www.examtopics.com/discussions/google/view/7020-exam-professional-cloud-architect-topic-1-question-6/) Google Professional Cloud Archtect exam question brings up an interesting issue related to the performance of GCS vs GCSFUSE.
+Which is faster?
+Does use of GCSFUSE make sense?

 1. Create/use service account with "storage admin" role and download the key in json format.

 2. activate service account